devraza/kagayaki-emacs/README.md

-# Hazakura for Emacs
+# 輝き (Kagayaki) for Emacs
-This is a port of the `hazakura` colorscheme for Emacs, using [autothemer](https://github.com/jasonm23/autothemer).
+This is a port of the `kagayaki` colorscheme for Emacs, made using [autothemer](https://github.com/jasonm23/autothemer).

-This is the default theme for `dianciemacs` - rather, this theme was created specifically for it.
+This is the default theme for [`dianciemacs`](https://git.devraza.duckdns.org/devraza/dianciemacs) - rather, this theme was created specifically for it.

 > **Note**: an independant variant of the theme (that is, one that does not rely on `autothemer`) has been produced by [Haider Mirza](https://github.com/Haider-Mirza).
 See the `independant` branch for details.